1EdTech/casa-protocol/protocol.md

 # Overview

-This memorandum describes the CASA (Community App Sharing Architecture) Protocol.
-This protocol propagates URI knowledge across a peer-to-peer topology with support for heterogeneous and asymmetric world views.
-In this way, each peer may develop from its neighbors a knowledge of the  ecosystem as suited to its needs, taking into consideration trust relationships and policies around acceptance and sharing.
+The CASA (Community App Sharing Architecture) Protocol enables the sharing of knowledge about web applications and associated metadata throughout a peer-to-peer topology with support for heterogeneous and asymmetric world views.
+Through this protocol, each peer develops from its neighbors a knowledge of the ecosystem as suited to its needs, taking into consideration trust relationships and policies around acceptance and sharing.

 The motivating use case for this protocol is **web app stores**, such as in the context of a mobile dashboard, an IMS LTI Tool Consumer or a W3C Packaged Web Apps launcher.
-As such, this protocol originated as an attempt to serve this use cases; however, given its flexibility, it is generic enough to comport with other use cases whereby URIs and metadata are propagated across a peer-to-peer topology.
+This protocol originated as an attempt to serve these use cases; however, given its flexibility, it is generic enough to comport with other use cases whereby URIs and metadata are propagated across a peer-to-peer topology.

 ## Background